rasmusbrandt/pimrc2011_polynomial_svd/README.md

 **pimrc2011_polynomial_svd** is the simulation environment for
 > [R. Brandt][rabr5411] and [M. Bengtsson][matben], "[Wideband MIMO Channel Diagonalization in the Time Domain][pimrc2011_diva]", in _Proc.
 IEEE Int.
 Symp.
 Indoor, Mobile Radio Commun.
 (PIMRC'11)_, 2011, pp. 1958-1962.

+Note that this code was written a couple of years ago, for now defunct versions of Matlab.
+This code comes with ABSOLUTELY NO WARRANTY.

 ## Abstract
 Methods for spatially diagonalizing wideband multiple-input multiple-output channels using linear finite impulse response (FIR) filters are investigated.